 Our tug and tank barge fleet consists of 14 ocean-going tugs, 16 ocean-going tank barges and one coastwise tanker.
-Three of our 15 single-hulled tank barges were recently retired from service at the end of 2004 as mandated by the Oil Pollution Act of 1990, or OPA 90.
-To mitigate the loss of barrel-carrying capacity from such retirements, and to add additional capacity, we currently have five double-hulled tank barges under construction.
+We currently have five double-hulled tank barges under construction, while three of our single-hulled tank barges will be retired from service by the end of 2004 as mandated by the Oil Pollution Act of 1990, or OPA 90.
 We believe our tug and tank barge business complements our OSV business by providing additional revenue and geographic diversification, while allowing us to offer another line of services to integrated oil and gas companies.
 Demand for our tug and tank barge services is primarily driven by the level of refined petroleum product consumption in the northeastern United States and Puerto Rico.
 The Energy Information Administration, or EIA, projects that refined petroleum product consumption in the East Coast region of the United States will increase by an average of 1.7% per year from 2002 to 2010.
 During this time frame, we expect a significant number of the industry's single-hulled vessels operating in this market to be retired from service due to OPA 90.
 In order to replace vessels being retired, vessel operators will need to incur significant capital costs to construct replacement double-hulled vessels to maintain their fleet capacity and we believe they will require higher dayrates in order to justify such capital outlays.
 We believe that this supply and demand environment may favorably impact our operating results.